Assyrian NetworkAssyrian Network

 Assyrian Flag - Interactive diagram showing the symbolism of each element

-HoverTap the circles to explore
+HoverTap to explore

 The Ancestral Homeland